 That being said, here are the highlights of my trip:

-- Let’s start with La Rambla, the city’s main promenade.
+→ Let’s start with La Rambla, the city’s main promenade.
 Stretching for 1.2 kilometers, it connects Plaça de Catalunya with Mirador de Colom, in Port Vell.
 You’ll find along it beautiful buildings, various shops and kiosks, and many restaurants and bars.
 During the evenings, the street becomes insanely crowded, hosting locals, tourists, street performers and (unfortunately) a lot of suspicious people, from pimps and hookers to small drug dealers.
-In the end, I guess that this mixture contributes to the flavour of the place, so just take a stroll and enjoy the vibes.
-But beware of thieves (!), because pickpocketing on La Rambla happens extremely often.
+In the end, I guess that this mixture contributes to the flavor of the place, so just take a stroll and enjoy the vibes.
+But beware of thieves, because pickpocketing on La Rambla happens extremely often.

 In the end, here are a few places where you can grab some food and/or have a drink:

-1. Tabarlot (Carrer de Sant Pau, 4) – for Catalan cuisine and authentic atmosphere;
+1. Tabarlot (Carrer de Sant Pau, 4) – for the Catalan cuisine and authentic atmosphere;

 2. Gats () – for desserts (Crema Catalana) and cocktails;

 3. La Plaça Cafeteria () – for good, decent priced Spanish cuisine and a great panoramic view;

 4. Bicioci Bike Cafè () – for healthy food and good coffee;

 5. Xurreria Manuel San Román () – for tasty churros, of course.